 - 1. Credit Risk: Risk of loss arising from a counterparty's failure to meet the terms of any contract with the bank or otherwise perform as agreed.
 Credit risk is found in all activities where success depends on counterparty, issuer, or borrower performance.
 It arises anytime funds are extended, committed invested, or otherwise exposed through actual or implied contractual agreements, whether reflected on or off the balance sheet.
 Credit risk is not limited to the loan portfolio. - 2.
-Credit Concentration Risk: Risk of loss arising from credit over-exposure to specific industries, borrower, counterparty, or group. - 3.
-Market Risk: Risk of financial loss arising from adverse movements in market prices of positions in the trading book. - 4.
+Credit Concentration Risk: Risk of loss arising from excessive credit exposures to individual borrower, groups of connected counterparties and groups of counterparties with similar characteristics (e.g., counterparties in specific geographical locations, economic or industry sectors) or entities in foreign country or a group of countries with strong interrelated economies. - 3.
+Market Risk: Risk to earnings or capital arising from adverse movements in factors that affect the market value of instruments, products, and transactions in the Bank's trading book portfolio, both on- and off-balance sheet. - 4.
 Interest Rate Risk in the Banking Book: Current and prospective risk to earnings and capital arising from adverse movements in the interest rates that affect the Bank's banking book positions. - 5.
 Liquidity Risk: Current and prospective risk to earnings or capital arising from a bank's inability to meet its obligations when they come due without incurring unacceptable losses or costs.
-Liquidity risk includes the inability to manage unplanned decreases or changes in funding sources.